pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/duplicate-observed-data.md

 Select "setEnd(|||endField.getText()|||);"

 #|en| Note that in this call we are accessing the field directly.
-This is because after continuing the refactoring, <code>getEnd()</code> will be getting its value from the domain object, not the field.
+This is because after continuing the refactoring, `getEnd()` will be getting its value from the domain object, not the field.
 And in this particular case, we need the value of the field in the window (GUI).